tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 - DONE: Build systems kinda new to web dev
 - DONE: Build systems provide lots of benefit to software development in general
-- Four Kitchens has built and released Aquifer
+- DONE: Four Kitchens has built and released Aquifer
 - WIP: It does good things, including:
-- Here's how I value it from a PO perspective
+- DONE: Here's how I value it from a PO perspective
 - How to get started
 - Can I make an old project use it?